Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Before you install the STA please make sure the following requests are met:

-2. You have permissions to deploy EC2 instances, spotfleets, load-balancers and security groups in the AWS account you plan to deploy the STA in
+2. You have permissions to deploy EC2 instances, spot fleets, load-balancers and security groups in the AWS account you plan to deploy the STA in.

-3. Instances that you plan to mirror their traffic by using the VPC traffic mirroring feature belong to one of the following types: C4, D2, G3, G3s, H1, I3, M4, P2, P3, R4, X1, X1e, A1, C5, C5d, C5n, I3en, M5, M5a, M5ad, M5d, p3dn.24xlarge, R5, R5a, R5ad, R5d, T3, T3a, and z1d.
+• C4, D2, G3, G3s, H1, I3, M4, P2, P3, R4, X1, X1e, A1, C5, C5d, C5n, I3en, M5, M5a, M5ad, M5d, p3dn.24xlarge, R5, R5a, R5ad, R5d, T3, T3a, and z1d.

-4. If you are looking to monitor instances by using our Virtual Tap, make sure you can run privileged containers in that environment (for example in AWS FarGate you cannot do that)
+4. If you are looking to monitor instances by using our Virtual Tap, make sure you can run privileged containers in that environment (for example in AWS FarGate you cannot do that) – to read more about the Virtual Tap, see this doc.

 CloudFormation Template